Paul McCartney: vocals, piano, acoustic guitar, bass, recorder

 In the studio

-On 6 September 1967, Paul McCartney recorded a solo demo of the song in a single take.
+On 6 September 1967, Paul McCartney recorded a solo demo of ‘The Fool On The Hill’ in a single take.
 He played the piano and sang, with no other Beatles appearing on the tape.
-This demo later appeared on the Anthology 2 album.
+This demo later appeared on 1996’s Anthology 2.

 The next day, 26 September, The Beatles began recording the song afresh.
 The remake, take five, had Paul McCartney’s piano on one track, Ringo Starr’s drums and cymbals on another, and acoustic guitar and maracas on a third.
 Track four featured overdubs of celeste, more piano and a recorder.